 Brookville home prices are not only among the most expensive in New York, but Brookville real estate also consistently ranks among the most expensive in America.

-In Brookville, a lot of people use the train to get to work every day though Brookville is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Brookville has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Brookville is a very ethnically-diverse village.
 The people who call Brookville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookville residents report their race to be White, followed by Asian.
-Important ancestries of people in Brookville include Russian, Irish, German, and Polish.
+Important ancestries of people in Brookville include Irish, Russian, Polish, and Eastern European.

 The most common language spoken in Brookville is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Chinese.